Stanley Druckenmiller: Wealth and philanthropy

 In 2009, Druckenmiller donated $705 million to foundations that support medical research, education, and anti-poverty, including a $100 million gift to found a Neuroscience Institute at the NYU School of Medicine.
 In 2010, Stanley Druckenmiller announced that he will close his Duquesne Capital hedge fund in order to spend more time on philanthropy, according to Bloomberg.com.
 Druckenmiller gave $700 million to his foundation last year and will apparently ramp that up in coming years.

 Druckenmiller is also Chairman of the Board of Harlem Children's Zone, a multi-faceted, community-based project.
 Harlem Children's Zone was founded by Druckenmiller's college friend and fellow Bowdoin College alumnus Geoffrey Canada.
 In 2006, Druckenmiller gave $25 million to the organization.
 In 2013, Druckenmiller and Canada toured college campuses urging reform in taxation, health care, and Social Security to ensure intergenerational equity.

 Druckenmiller and his wife are also principal sponsors of the New York City AIDS walk.
 The Stanley F. Druckenmiller Hall, built in 1997 at Bowdoin College, is named after Druckenmiller's grandfather and was dedicated to Bowdoin by Druckenmiller himself.

 Pittsburgh Steelers

 In July 2008, Druckenmiller emerged as a potential investor in the Pittsburgh Steelers franchise of the National Football League.
 The five sons of Steelers founder Art Rooney Sr. were working to restructure ownership of the team, and Druckenmiller was contacted by a member or representative of the Rooney family about buying the shares of several of the Rooney brothers.
 On September 18, Druckenmiller withdrew his bid to purchase the team.

 Former Steelers President Dan Rooney stated that he has no ill will toward Druckenmiller, mentioning that he hopes the financier remains a great Steelers fan.
 NFL owners unanimously approved the restructuring of ownership on December 17, 2008, with Dan & Art II getting the mandated 30% stake.

+AI Controversy

+On August 24, 2026, the Wall Street Journal published an op-ed that Druckenmiller claimed to have written.
+This piece was later uncovered to have been written completely by artificial intelligence.
+When confronted, Druckenmiller confessed, stating he was "‘proud of using it" and "not embarrassed" or "ashamed."